mariadb-corporation/build-scripts-vagrant/BUILD_TEST_DEBUG.md

 constantly running VM - in this case a new VM will be created and all stuff will be installed.

+#### run_upgrade_test

+If `yes` upgrade test will be executed after build.

+Upgrade test is executed on a separate VM.

+* First, old version of Maxsale is installed (parameter **old_target**),
+* then upgrade to recently built version is executed,
+* then Maxscale is started with minimum configuration (only CLI service is configured, no backend at all), and
+* finally, _maxadmin_ is executed to check that Maxscale is running and available.

 ### Regular automatic builds

 File `~/jobs_branches/build_all_branches.list` on _max-tst-02.mariadb.com contains